-Peter's Login Redirect
+5. Peter's Login Redirect

 That being said, the plugin is actually quite practical and useful if you know how to properly utilize it.
 Through this plugin, you can set redirect rules for various user roles (i.e. admin, team member, premium user, etc.), and then set a general rule for the other users.
 The plugin is able to dynamically generate new URLs for each login, and you can configure the parameters of these URLs (i.e. username, user slug, etc.).

 Another example is having users who are logging in for the first time redirected to a special page; for example, a welcome page, subscription page, or something of that sort.
 With enough coding skills, this plugin can be of great help to you.
 In addition to all of that, the plugin can be translated to almost 15 different languages.

-Easy HTTPS Redirection
+6. Easy HTTPS Redirection

 You hosting provider can help you with that.
 The plugin is made as to redirect users to an HTTP version of your website and of every page on that website.
 By doing so, not only does the plugin provide you with an extra layer of security, but also allows search engines to index that version rather than the HTTP version.
 That will result in a better score for your website with regard to its search engine ranking.

 There is a smart feature here that will spare you a huge hassle.
 Some websites have static files and pages that are operating through links that are not HTTPS-compatible.
 If your website becomes SSL-compatible, your visitors will be warned when trying to access such files or pages.

-Simple 301 Redirects
+7. Simple 301 Redirects

 Simple 301 Redirects is among the simplest plugins you'll find in this category.
 All of its work is done through the WordPress dashboard, and aside from setting the parameters of the redirect requests, you won't need to get into any complex details while using the plugin.

 Besides being able to redirect users through your website's own paths, you'll also get to redirect them to external websites.
 That makes the plugin suitable for use as a URL shortener that at the same time can redirect users to your other channels (ex: YouTube, Facebook, WooCommerce, etc.) through these shortened URLs.

-Quick Page/Post Redirect
+8. Quick Page/Post Redirect

 This plugin is quite old and popular, being used at the time by more than 200,000 websites.
 It's fully compatible with WordPress and has a little more to offer than most of its competition.
 There are two types of redirects that this plugin can implement: quick redirects and individual redirects.